scarborough-courtney/ohimanual/content/accessing_github_repos.md

 > > > ![](./fig/clone_push_pull.png)

 **All changes within your local repository will be tracked by GitHub regardless of the software you use to make the changes**.
 This means that you can delete or paste files in the Mac Finder or Windows Explorer and edit *.csv* files in Excel or a text editor, and still sync these changes with the online repository.
 We recommend doing as much data manipulation as possible in a programming language like R, to maximize transparency and reproducibility.
-When modifying R scripts such as `functions.r`, you will need to work in R.
+When modifying R scripts such as `functions.R`, you will need to work in R.

 We recommend syncing with either the GitHub App or with RStudio.
 Both methods require you to commit your changes, before pulling any updates and pushing your modifications.
 The GitHub App combines the pulling and pushing into one step, called syncing.
 The following sections show you how to synchronize the repository on your computer with the repository online.